-Safe Ways To Navigate Withdrawal From SSRIs
+Antidepressant Discontinuation: Safe Ways To Navigate SSRI Withdrawals

-Updated March 18, 2024by BetterHelp Editorial Team
+Updated October 21, 2024by BetterHelp Editorial Team

 Content warning: Please be advised, the below article might mention trauma-related topics that include suicide which could be triggering to the reader.
-If you or someone you love is having suicidal thoughts, contact the 988 Suicide & Crisis Lifeline at 988.
+If you or someone you love is having suicidal thoughts, contact the National Suicide Prevention Lifeline at 988.
 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

 Selective serotonin reuptake inhibitors (SSRIs) are a class of medication used to treat many different types of mental illnesses like depression, anxiety disorders, obsessive-compulsive disorder, post-traumatic stress disorder, and even some kinds of eating disorders.
 Many people will only be on SSRIs for a period of time rather than for life, which is why it’s important to understand the mechanics of stopping a medication like this.

 Starting, stopping, or changing your dose of any medication—particularly SSRIs—should only be done under the supervision of a licensed healthcare provider.
-This is because experiencing discontinuation symptoms and side effects—some potentially serious and even life-threatening—after you stop taking this type of antidepressants is possible.
+This is because experiencing discontinuation symptoms and side effects—some potentially serious and even life-threatening—after you stop taking this type of antidepressant is possible.
 Being fully aware of the symptoms and risks of no longer taking selective serotonin reuptake inhibitors can be important, as it can help you know what to expect and do so safely.

 Rawpixel